HappySeaFox/sail/FAQ.md

 ## Is SAIL cross-platform?

 Yes.
 It's written in pure C11 and is highly portable.
-However, only the Windows, MacOS, and Linux platforms are currently supported.
+However, only the Windows, macOS, and Linux platforms are currently supported.
 Pull requests to support more platforms are highly welcomed.

 ## How does SAIL support image formats?